centre-for-humanities-computing/HOPE_website_content/README.md

 ### Markdown files

-markdown is rather forgiving, but can layout depends on whitespace
+markdown is rather forgiving, but its layout depends on whitespace

 [Markown convention used](https://markdown-it.github.io/)